amirmohammadraei/Python-Royal/README.md

 # Python-Royale
-Something like clash royal but much easier and no GUI(aber jetz 😀).
+Something like clash royal but much easier and no GUI.

-in پروگرس

 Details in Python(Java)Royal.pdf